QuantEcon/lecture-python-intro/lectures/inequality.md

 The resulting growth in inequality caused political turmoil that shook the foundations of the republic.

-Eventually the Roman republic gave way to a series of dictatorships, starting with Octavian (Augustus) in 27 BCE.
+Eventually the Roman Republic gave way to a series of dictatorships, starting with Octavian (Augustus) in 27 BCE.

 This history is fascinating in its own right, and also because we can see some